chandravenky/RockTypeClassification/README.md

 <br>

 Enabling better decision-making through AI/ML-powered end-to-end data analytics.
 Start your digital transformation with enterprise-grade technology and cutting edge data science at your fingertips.
-Please visit our [ website](https://www.integradas.ca/) for more information.
+Visit our [ website](https://www.integradas.ca/) for more information.

 <br>